 As part of the attestation ceremony discussed above, Special Constables will be issued a Warrant Card.

 This will be their own Warrant Card.
 This will be in exactly the same format as all other officer’s warrant cards.

 This will be how officers have to identify themselves.

 Special Constables are voluntary, and as such, they do not get paid.

 In some forces, they may be able to claim expenses for travel and out-of-pocket expenses.

 If you are applying to become a Special Constable with a Force, you can always ask this question as part of the application process.

-Just as a ‘regular’ Police Officer, you will not be able to bring your tactical equipment home.
-You will be able to bring your trousers, tee-shirts etc home in order to wash them.
+Just like a ‘regular’ Police Officer, you will not be able to bring your tactical equipment home.
+You will be able to bring your trousers, tee-shirts, etc home in order to wash them.

 This is a common question that is asked by prospective Special Constables.
 They understandably panic that they will become a Special Constable and then be expected to go out on ‘the street’ on their own and do the role of a Police Officer.
 This is not the case.

 Initially, as a Special Constable, you will undergo a period of classroom training.